Strategic Account Planning Template for Dev Agencies

 The 5-tab template is the defensive half of a target-account program.
 The offensive half is how we pick the accounts in the first place.

-At 100Signals, every System engagement starts the same way: we run a niche audit, pick 200 to 500 accounts that match the client’s best-fit profile, and narrow to a shortlist of named accounts by the end of week two.
+At 100Signals, every System engagement starts the same way: we run a niche audit on 1,700+ scanned agencies and 100+ buying signals across five layers (economy, market, niche, account, contact), pick 200 to 500 accounts that match the client’s best-fit profile, and narrow to a shortlist of named accounts by the end of week two.
 Those accounts are where the three phases (earn trust, convert, validate) actually get executed.
 The 5-tab template is what we hand the agency’s head of growth to protect those accounts after the coordinated outbound opens the door.

 Concretely: